lauringlab/variant_pipeline/tutorial/tutorial.md

 The output data from a successful run can be found in your_output_dir/mapq.all.sum.csv.
 This contains the called variants and the data needed to filter them to your hearts desire.

-Additionally Bpipe keeps a log of all the commands it runs in 'commadlog.txt'.
+Additionally Bpipe keeps a log of all the commands it runs in 'commandlog.txt'.
 This can be useful for debugging.

 ### 3) Analyzing data